 Use a bucket/drum to capture the water.
-Let the water flow for several minutes where achievable or until the temperature stabilizes.
+Let the water flow for at least 5 minutes or until the temperature stabilizes.
 Use a thermometer to test the temperature of the water in the drum.
 Ensure the temperature range is (Tepid) - above 60 F (16 C) and below 100 F (38 C).